 Increasing equity, inclusion and diversity in the biological sciences I have used my extramural funding during the past two decades to substantially increase the number of research opportunities for students in the STEM fields and to support a diverse group of scholars in undergraduate, graduate and post-doctoral research in the biological sciences at the university, regional and national level.
 This has resulted in disproportionate numbers of students in marginalized populations enrolling and completing graduate degrees in the STEM fields.

-Alisha Wackerle-Hollman, Educational Psychology, College of Education and Human Development, UMN Twin Cities
+Alisha Wackerle-Hollman, Educational Psychology, College of Education & Human Development, UMN Twin Cities

 Dr. Wackerle-Hollman has pursued a research agenda that focuses on family engagement and early childhood assessment with families and children that has a deep commitment to promoting social justice, equity and inclusion in community and educational settings.
 She has used community-based participatory research methodology in collaboration with communities to build family and educator capacity to assess and nurture Spanish and Hmong language development as well as to build positive parenting skills through an empowerment lens.